Windows Autopilot user-driven mode for hybrid Azure Active Directory join

 - The device must be able to access the Internet, following the documented Windows Autopilot network requirements.

 - The Intune Connector for Active Directory must be installed.

 - Note: The Intune Connector will perform an on-prem AD join, therefore users do not need on-prem AD-join permission, assuming the Connector is configured to perform this action on the user's behalf.

-- If using Proxy, WDAP Proxy settings option must be enabled and configured.
+- If using Proxy, WPAD Proxy settings option must be enabled and configured.

 AAD device join: The hybrid AAD join process uses the system context to perform device AAD join, therefore it is not affected by user based AAD join permission settings.
 In addition, all users are enabled to join devices to AAD by default.